ayhankrali/SOLID-Principles/README.md

 Prevents code bloat and interface pollution
 Improves code maintainability and readability
 Enables clients to depend only on the interfaces they need

+DEPENDENCY INVERSION PRINCIBLE (DIP)

+Definition

+The Dependency Inversion Principle states that high-level modules should not depend on low-level modules.
+Both should depend on abstractions.
+It promotes decoupling and encourages depending on interfaces or abstract classes rather than concrete implementations.

+Benefits

+Increases code flexibility and modularity
+Enables easier testing and mocking of dependencies Promotes code reusability and maintainability